k-yoshi-tosti/ArduinoTAS/README.md

 #### Flashing it onto the Arduino Uno

 You need the program called `Flip` on your Windows PC to flash the compiled `Joystick.hex` file onto your Arduino.
 You can download it [here](https://www.microchip.com/developmenttools/ProductDetails/flip).
+On Linux, after doing the following steps, running `make flash` (using `sudo` might be necessary) in the `Arduino`-subdirectory should automatically flash the hex file on your Arduino.
+If you encounter problems, you can use the `dfu-programmer` command to flash hex files.

 Before flashing, you always need to disconnect your TX and RX-Pins.